 Well, the UN resolution that Bush got did not include taking out Saddam.

-And we were kicking them back, and the Republican Guard and all these so-called elite forces, Sam Donaldson said we had no chance.
+And the Republican Guard and all these so-called elite forces, Sam Donaldson said we had no chance.

 50,000 body bags that be needed.

-What did they give up in a day and a half?
+What did they give up?

 Dead Iraqi soldiers mangled and bloody and destroyed along with their vehicles.

-And these pictures reached America, and Colin Powell said, Mr. President, stop this.
+And these pictures reached America and Colin Powell said, Mr. President, stop this.

 It's an unnecessary slaughter.

-You can't survive the highway of death, it's not necessary.
+You can't survive the highway of death.

-And so we pulled up short.
+So we pulled up short.

-There's always revisionist history around, though, folks uh for the left, and that's The truth of what happened.
+There's always revisionist history around, though, folks, for the left.

 We'll be back.